-St. Urho, Grasshopper Chaser
+Saint Urho, Grasshopper Chaser

 Urho has a grasshopper on his hat, no body, and he's poorly positioned facing north, assuring mediocre photos in all seasons.
-Actually, we preferred the statue across the street -- a 10 foot long chainsaw sculpture of a fish holding a beer keg.
+Actually, we preferred the statue across the street -- a 10-foot-long chainsaw sculpture of a fish holding a beer keg.

 Finland -- the town, not the country -- hosts a St. Urho's Day Celebration every March 16.
 The traditional colors are purple and green.